selimanac/defold-modplayer/README.md

 #### player.is_music_playing(id:int)

-Check if music is playing
+Check if music is playing.
+Also returns `false` if music is not loaded or unloaded.

 ```lua
 print("is Playing:", player.is_music_playing(music))